-- Must hold of a first or second class honours degree of Open University of Tanzania or, have an equivalent honours degree from other universities or recognized/accredited higher learning institutions.
+- Must hold for a first or second class honours degree of the the Open University of Tanzania or, have an equivalent honours degree from other universities or recognized/accredited higher learning institutions.

-- Applicants holding an advanced diploma in project management or in related field of at least upper second level.
+- Applicants holding an advanced diploma in project management or in a related field of at least upper secondary level.

 - Applicants holding lower classes of advanced diploma or pass degrees may be considered for admission if they have satisfied the faculty of their academic potentials through GMAT, its equivalent or additional training at a diploma level and approved by the faculty board.